ccUnity3d/Brainztorm-docs/manual/users/server.rst

 Achievements
 -------------
-Brainztorm allows achievements management in a game with the ability to link these to users for easy handling.
+Brainztorm allows achievement management in a game with the ability to link these to users for easy handling.
-These can edit user achievements in the game are registered by the achievements module.
+These can be used through the Achievements module.

 PVP
 ----
-Brainztorm can view the history of PVP (Player vs. Player) battles where registration enter conducted two have already registered users will see.
+Brainztorm can view the history of PVP (Player vs. Player) battles if they are logged to the server.

 Inbox
 ------
-Brainztorm offers the experience of being able to send notifications to users custom games or sending mass messages coming to your personal inbox.
+Brainztorm allows sending notifications to users, custom game messages for a player or sending mass messages coming to their inbox.

 Logs
 -----
-Brainztorm offers the experience of seeing a variety of logs for seguimineto errors in the game and to give more information to developers to fix them.
+Brainztorm allows you to log data in your game either for debugging, error tracking and more.
+These logs can be useful both for your support and QA teams.

 Store
 -----
-Brainztorm offers the experience to see products that can see each user as desired by the owners of the games and promotions criteria regions of the world.
+Different products can be offered to different sets of users.
+The parameters can be based on locale, language, country, age, etc.

 Profanity Filter
 ----------------
-Games should restrict by language words which are reserved or offensive that could cause a game to be closed or suspended.
-Brazintorm offers a profanity filter which allows feed and detect these words to avoid this mess by entering the name of a user or a game allowing chat easily avoid these legal problems.
+Games restrict reserved or offensive wordsr that could cause a game to be closed or suspended from the application market.
+Brainztorm offers a profanity filter which allows to create filters and apply them to avoid their usage on different instances.
+A good example are usernames or chat services.

-Words can be categorized by language, to create / edit a group must enter "Profanity Category":
+Words can be categorized by language, to create / edit a group use the "Profanity Category" tab:

 .. image:: images/profanity-category.png

-The fields in profanity category are:

 - *Name*: Name to represent the category.
 - *Locale*: Locale language.